battleaxedotco/tool-docs/docs/rubberhose2/build.md

 - A set of controllers will be created and expressions added to the pin properties
 - A fourth control will be created as a parent for the art layer and the end controllers*.
 Use this to scale, position and rotate the whole group

-*note: the center controller should remain un-parented for correct positioning.
+*the center controller should remain un-parented for correct positioning.